To engage, inspire, enrich and elevate artists and audiences, through shared multi-disciplinary arts.

 Executive Artistic Director, VP

-Bree Peters is a fifth generation, Hawaii born local, who has worked at nearly every theatre on Oahu in her youth, as well as several mainland venues including Boston Children’s Theatre.
-A multi award winning Director and Producer, Bree moved to Waimea Hawaii two years ago, after a nearly 40 year association with Manoa Valley Theatre on Oahu where she ultimately served as the Associate Producer and Artistic Director.
+Bree Peters is a fifth generation, Hawaii born local, who has worked at nearly every theatre on Oahu in her youth, as well as several mainland venues.
+A multi award winning Director and Producer, Bree moved to Waimea, Hawaii, after a nearly 40 year association with Manoa Valley Theatre on Oahu where she ultimately served as the Associate Producer and Artistic Director.

 Bree’s vast theatre experience brings not only creative depth, but strong leadership skills that support creative vision.
 She seeks to increase interest in the arts and is committed to cultural development.
 Believing that the arts connect and unify communities, she likes to think “outside the sphere.”
 A proven leader who never backs down from a challenge, Bree is a team player and a team builder who is excited to move thru the artistic world in collaboration with Hawaii’s many talented and aspiring artists.